shivannis/xandr-docs-public/xandr-docs/articles/monetize/export-placement-tags.md

 >
 > - Be sure to tell your publisher to copy the URL into the video player rather than placing it directly on the page.
 > - If you have whitelabeled Monetize and your domain appears within the generated tag, you must replace your domain with "ib.adnxs.com" in the tag before sending
 >   the tag to your publisher.
-Otherwise, the whitelabeled VAST tag will redirect to the Xandr domain, which the Flash-based player will not accept; for security purposes, Flash-based players will not retrieve content when redirected to a different domain.
+Otherwise, the whitelabeled VAST tag will redirect to the Microsoft Advertising domain, which the Flash-based player will not accept; for security purposes, Flash-based players will not retrieve content when redirected to a different domain.
 >
 :::image type="content" source="media/generated-tags.png" alt-text="Screenshot that explains the export placement tags.":::